poojaruhal/Moose-Camel/src/Moose-Camel.package/NlpQuestionsDistance.class/README.md

 I am responsibile for calculating the distance between question one and question two.
-Distance can by any type of Distance class.
+Distance can be any type of Distance class which is NlpSemanticDistance or NlpStrcutureDistance.

-Instance Varibales :
+Instance Varibales
 	<questionOne>
 	<questionTwo>